 South of the site is the Galisteo Creek.
 In the past, the creek meandered between the Cerro Colorado hills and the Lamy OSP.
-The old floodplain changed when the rail line was built in the 1880s.
+The old flood plain changed when the rail line was built in the 1880s.
 The raised rail bed cut off the Lamy OSP portion of the flood plain from the main Galisteo Creek floodway.
 The Lamy OSP portion of the flood plain now only connects to the Galisteo Creek at the west corner of the site.
 Three large culverts convey surface flows from the old flood plain under the rail line to the active creek bed to the south.
 A deep dirt trench was dug to convey surface flows from the old flood plain area to the culverts and requires ongoing clearing and management.
 The old flood plain on the Lamy OSP experiences low-level surface flooding from storm runoff that enters the site from the two road culverts under Country Road 33.
 Evidence of flooding in the form of debris wash indicates that the old flood plain area is not well suited to development of structures.
-Designs for any future improvements in this area needs to be designed to account for occasional flooding.
-The County Road 33 drainage culverts and the rail line culverts need maintenance to clear them on a regular basis.
+Any future improvements in this area need to be designed to accommodate occasional flooding.
+The County Road 33 drainage culverts need maintenance to clear them on a regular basis.
+The County should work with NMDOT to notify them when the rail line culverts need to be maintained.